michiel-jfx/nop/README.md

 Also kept in the code on purpose are some unused import statements.
 These are left for your courtesy and useful when adding a popup or an image.

 ## Manifest file
-In this first version, there only is an android folder with an AndroidManifest file present and the famous Nop image art.
+In this first version, there only is an android folder with an AndroidManifest file present amongst the famous Nop image art created by my daughter.
 The manifest file is based on the Gluon helloandroid project, see [GluonHello](https://github.com/gluonhq/gluon-samples/tree/master/HelloGluon).
 By using Gluon, it is possible to have great interactions with your phone and will also have a popup screen when you start your app when using the commercial free version.

 See the other project [IceConverter](https://github.com/michiel-jfx/iceconverter), which is also a JavaFX mobile phone application but without the Gluon popup.
 This version uses @FXML and has fewer possibilities to interact with the mobile phone.
 It does not have the commercial popup, though.